Dycoles/phase1a/READMEPHASE3.md

  start3(): child 4 returned status of 1

  Unfortunately, there is no way for us to force child2 to give more CPU time to child1 to always get it to print correctly.
  Luckily, this shouldn't matter regardless.
-It doesn't matter whether Child1 or Child2 blocks first, they both end up blocked regardless.
+It doesn't matter whether Child1 or Child2 blocks first, as they both end up blocked regardless.
 It is only when they are both blocked that LP_Child is allowed to run.
 Because it calls SemV(sem1) first and SemV(sem2) second, the processes will always unblock in the correct order.

- As a result, the race condition does not actually matter, and we get the same overall output regardless of which process blocks first.
-We should meet the requirements to get points for this problem.
+ As a result, the race condition does not actually impact the testcase's logic, and we get the same overall output regardless of which process blocks first.
+We should still meet the requirements to get points for this problem.